1098-T Frequently Asked Questions (FAQ)

 Effective Calendar Year 2018 and Beyond

 Institutions may no longer report amounts billed in Box 2 for calendar year 2018 and beyond.
 For calendar year 2018 and beyond, the IRS has determined that all institutions must report amounts paid in Box 1.
 Since Box 2 will no longer be used, it is grayed out on the 1098-T form.
 This may make it difficult to compare your 1098-T with prior years.

 When will my 1098-T be available?

-Fresno State University is required to make the form available no later than January 31st following the calendar year.
+Fresno State is required to make the form available no later than January 31st of the calendar year following the tax year in which the expenses were paid.
 Generally, it is available prior to that date, but it will be available no later than January 31st.